dapr/docs/daprdocs/content/en/getting-started/quickstarts/bindings-quickstart.md

 select * from orders;
 ```

-The output should look like this:
+The output should look like this with new records added every 10 seconds:

 ```
  orderid |  customer  | price